MPietzke/RSnippets/README.md

 ### Data processing

-This section reports some potential tools to process the data
+This section reports some potential tools to process the data in R.

 #### Split long metabolite names
+Usually you don't want to work with the full database ID but with a shorter metabolite name.
+To do this you can shorten the obtained metabolite identification at the first (or better the second) underscore.

 ```R
   ###   This script illustrate different approaches to focus on the relevant metabolite information